-Program Town-wide Downtown Acton Downtown Georgetown Hamlets GO-Station Lands Employment Lands Rural 5B Comprehensive Tax Increment Equivalent Grant (TIEG) Program STREAM B Downtown Commercial ✓ ~ Intended Recipients Property owners and developers in the Downtown Priority Zones engaged in development and redevelopment for commercial/office use in either stand alone or mixed-use buildings.
-Program Specifics The maximum amount of the grant is 50% of the annual municipal tax increment over the agreed base assessment.
-The maximum duration or program is 10 years.
-In the case of Mixed-use developments, the grant would only apply the increment applicable to the office/commercial portion of a development.
-In determining the amount of funding up to the maximum permitted, the Town should be cognizant of any significant increase in annual municipies operating costs as a result of redevelopment of the property in receipted assistance.
+Program Town-wide Downtown Acton Downtown Georgetown Hamlets GO-Station Lands Employment Lands Rural 5B Comprehensive Tax Increment Equivalent Grant (TIEG) Program STREAM B Downtown Commercial ¥ V Intended • Recipients engaged in developm developers in ient and redev one or mixed-i elopment fo or commercia Program Specifics • The maximum amount of the grant is 50% of the annual municipal tax increment over the agreed base assessment.
+The maximum duration of this program is 10 years. • In the case of Mixed-use developments, the grant would only apply the tax increment applicable to the office/commercial portion of a development.
+In determining the amount of funding up to the maximum permitted, the Town should be cognizant of any significant increase in annual municipal operating costs as a result of redevelopment of the property in receipt of tax assistance.
 One grant per project, irrespective of whether the project meets the eligibility criteria for more than one stream of TIEG support.
 The maximum duration of assistance is 10 years or when the total cumulative grant equals the total eligible costs, whichever occurs first.
-Program eligibility is limited to those projects/proposals that will result minimum of 500 square metres of net new commercial/office space.
-U this stream, renovation of existing buildings is ineligible. n of this the tax ment. ed, the icipal ipt of tax e
+Program eligibility is limited to those projects/proposals that will result in a minimum of 500 square metres of net new commercial/office space.
+Under this stream, renovation of existing buildings is ineligible. • This prog Halton Re ot apply to the portion of t he tax rate le evied by • This prog ram does no ot apply to the Education P Portion of the e tax rate.